 |% Total Time||The resource duration over the total interaction time|

 |Size||The size of the request response|

 The maximum number of resources that can be displayed is 50.
 Resources are ordered by the time when they start and then are displayed in Datadog by the first 50.

 Resources can be filtered by resource type.
 Also, a search can be performed over the displayed URLs.

-The traces panel shows your traces associated with the browser synthetics test.
+The traces panel shows your traces associated with the browser synthetic test.
 The UI is similar to the APM Trace View except for the following difference.

 One browser step can make multiple requests to different URLs/endpoints, which results in several associated traces (depending on your tracing setup and on the URLs you allowed in your Settings).
 Use the dropdown to choose the trace to view.

 A test is considered